 - Vaping CBD

 Like nicotine and THC, CBD can also be consumed by vaping.
 Many people choose vaping as their primary method of CBD consumption because of its immediacy.
 Since CBD is often used to combat chronic pain or anxiety, waiting for edibles or topicals to start working isn’t always an option.
 Most people who vape CBD report an almost immediate effect.

 If you want to vape CBD without being arrested for looking like an illicit drug user, then you’ll want to go with a vape pen or a tank.
 Pens are smaller and more discreet, but also less customizable.
 If you’re looking to have more control over flavors or the metal used in the vaping coil, then a reusable tank device is the to go.
 The other main difference between the two is that tanks require e-Juice and pens require concentrate.
 It usually takes significantly more e-Juice to get the desired effects from CBD.

 The feel of vaping CBD is different from that of THC.
 This is mostly due to the lack of any psychoactive element.
-While THC will impair your cognitive abilities and get your high when taken in large enough quantities, CBD will have no such effect.
+While THC will impair your cognitive abilities and get your high when taken in large enough quantities, CBD will have no such side effect.
 With CBD you may feel a calming sensation or pain relief, but there will be no memory impairment, paranoia, or loss of motor control.

-Getting started vaping CBD can be daunting, but just take your time and figure out what works for you.
+Getting started vaping CBD can be daunting, but just take your time and figure out what cbd works for you.
 Start by outlining your priorities and then trying the method that caters the most to your needs.
 And there’s no rule against mixing methods.
 If you want to take your vape pen with you in public but prefer CBD candies at home, then go for it.